Silverwolf90/game-of-life/README.md

 //=> 3
 ```

-##### Using impure functions
+##### Using Impure Functions

-Some functions you need to use might mutate the world and not exactly return what you want.
+Some functions you need to use might mutate the world and/or not return what you want while still performing a useful operation.
 Particularly if using libraries or frameworks that you don't control, like `console.log`.
-Which mutates the world and returns `undefined` which makes it difficult to compose.
+It both mutates the world and returns `undefined` which makes it difficult to compose.
 So to force a return value you can use `lodash.constant` to create a function that always returns the value provided.Here's an example of a composable logging function (which you'll find in `util.js`):

 (The ES7 function bind operator makes this much nicer than using `.bind()`)